-The Festival takes place as usual on two stages in the centre of Princeton, and begins, as last year, with a public street dance and an Irish ceili band.
+The Festival takes place as usual on two stages in the centre of Princeton, and begins, as last year, with a public street dance and an Irish Celtic band.
 Saturday and Sunday are given over, between the hours of 10 am to 6 pm, to a potpourri of concerts, workshops, panels and jams.

 Music won’t just be found on the stages – mini-jams and guerilla dances are liable to happen anywhere in town culminating in a Saturday evening town-wide party.
-The Festival is free, though it asks its audiences to help with donations.
+The Festival is free, though it asks its audience to help with donations.

-The Princeton Traditional Music Society was founded by Jon Bartlett and Rika Ruebsaat who have a life long commitment to this music.
+The Princeton Traditional Music Society was founded by Jon Bartlett and Rika Ruebsaat, who have a life long commitment to this music.
 They are singers of traditional song and scholars of ballads, shanties, and other folk songs.
 The Princeton Traditional Music Festival, and its success, is a testimony to their passion and hard work.

 Of course, the performers at the festival are an important part of this community, as are the people who provide staging and other services.
 Those who over the years have come to visit, sing, play, and share their culture at Jon and Rika's home cannot be forgotten.
 With this forum, perhaps there will now be some like minded people joining in who are unable to visit Princeton in person.
 They too are important, and welcome.
-Click for more info: princetontraditional.orgRotary Wine Festival (March 1)
+Click for more info: princetontraditional.orgRotary Wine Festival (February/March)

 District 5060 is an international district of 60 clubs and approximately 2,950 Rotarians in central Washington, USA, and south central British Columbia, Canada.
 It covers a distance of 550 miles (890 km) from Clearwater, BC, in the north to Prosser, WA, in the south.
 Principal cities are Yakima and Wenatchee in Washington, and Kelowna and Kamloops in British Columbia.